Carolyn Kloek, MD

 Fellowship Project: Evaluation of a Standardized, Case-Based Ophthalmology Curriculum for Medical Students

-Dr. Carolyn Kloek is a comprehensive ophthalmologist and cataract surgeon at the Massachusetts Eye and Ear Infirmary, Associate Program Director of the Harvard Medical School Ophthalmology Residency, Clinical Director of Mass.
+Dr. Carolyn Kloek is a comprehensive ophthalmologist and cataract surgeon at the Massachusetts Eye and Ear Infirmary, Associate Residency Program Director of the Harvard Medical School Ophthalmology, Clinical Director of Mass.
 Eye and Ear at Longwood, and an Assistant Professor of Ophthalmology at Harvard Medical School.
 Dr. Kloek received her MD from Harvard Medical School and subsequently served as a resident and chief resident in the Harvard Medical School Ophthalmology Residency.
 Dr. Kloek is actively involved in undergraduate and graduate medical education and has led multiple curricular initiatives for the ophthalmology residency.
+She believes that improving the quality of ophthalmology education to non-ophthalmologists is one of the best ways to improve eye care.

 As a Rabkin Fellow, Dr. Kloek developed an on-line, virtual patient, interactive ophthalmology curriculum for teaching ophthalmology to medical students and designed a study to assess the effectiveness of this curriculum.
 Also during her Rabkin Fellowship year, Dr. Kloek has studied the effectiveness of a new method of introducing cataract surgery to novice residents in a step-wise manner and designed a course on how residency programs can develop surgical curricula; this course has been accepted for presentation at the upcoming American Academy of Ophthalmology meeting.